-East Renfrewshire Council Management Commentary (cont'd)
+East Renfrewshire Council

+Management Commentary (cont'd)

+Council Tax
-Financial Indicator Financial Indicator Commentary Reserves Uncommitted General Fund Reserve as a proportion of Annual budgeted Net Expenditure Reflects the level of funding available to manage financial risk/unplanned expenditure.
-The Council's Reserves Policy is to aim where possible for 4% of the current year's budgeted net expenditure.
-The level of this reserve is higher than that planned as non-essential service spending was curtailed during 2021/22.
-More information is provided in the General Fund Revenue Balances section above.
-4.4% 4.5% Movement in the Uncommitted General Fund Balance Reflects the extent to which the Council is using its Uncommitted General Fund Reserve.
-0.9% 21.0% Total useable Reserves as a percentage of Council Annual Budgeted Net Expenditure This indicator reflects all useable reserves including those earmarked e.g. Unspent covid-19 grants and those relating to Capital receipts unapplied to cover unfunded covid-19 pressures in 2022/23, as a percentage of the Council's net budgeted expenditure.
-Details of the usable reserves can be found in note 11 21.8% 23.4% Council Tax In-Year collection rate 96.76% 96.42% Ratio of Council Tax income to Overall Level of Funding , , , , , 20.9% Financial Management Actual Outturn as a percentage of Budgeted Expenditure (net of the Covid-19 reserve) How closely expenditure compares to the budget is a reflection of the effectiveness of financial management.
-This indicator is based on the format of the budget monitoring as reported throughout the year.
-More details 99.46% 97.4% Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. are provided in the Revenue Budget Performance section above.
-(0.04%) (0.8%) Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including principal, interest and expenses to meet the cost of capital investment and the interest rate applied. £8.153m £8.720m Financing Charges on the Housing Rents £4.198m £4.244m Average Loans Fund Interest Rate 3.52% 3.67% Ratio of Financing Costs to Net Revenue Stream - General Fund 7.2% 7.60%

-Ratio of Financing Costs to Net Revenue Stream - Housing Revenue Account Demonstrates how much of the Housing Re is committed to support borrowing venue budget 31.3% 32.1% Debt/Long-term Borrowing 2021/22 2021/22 2020/21 Estimate Actual Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
+Council Tax In-Year collection rate Reflects the Council's effectiveness in collecting Council Tax debt and financial management.
+The Council continues to achieve high collection levels despite the impact of covid-19 and the current economic climate and its effect on the local economy.
+96.76% 96.42% Ratio of Council Tax income to Overall Level of Funding Reflects the Council's capacity to vary expenditure by raising Council Tax income, the only principal source of finance within Local Authority control.
+There was no increase to Council tax Bills in 2021/22.
+20.8% 20.9% Financial Management Actual Outturn as a percentage of Budgeted Expenditure (net of the Covid-19 reserve) How closely expenditure compares to the reflection of the effectiveness of financial This indicator is based on the format of monitoring as reported throughout the year management. of the budget 99.46% 97.4% Actual contribution (to)/from Unallocated General Fund Balance as a percentage of Budget. are provided in the Revenue Budget Perfori above. nance section (0.04%) (0.8%) Treasury Management Financing Charges on the Council Tax The amount the Council has paid, including principal, interest and expenses to meet the cost of capital investment and the interest rate applied. £8.153m £8.720m Financing Charges on the Housing Rents £4.198m £4.244m Average Loans Fund Interest Rate 3.52% 3.67% Ratio of Financing Costs to Net Revenue Stream - General Fund Demonstrates how much of the General Fund Revenue budget is committed to support borrowing.
+The Council's cost of borrowing is affordable and fits with the Council's medium to long term financial strategy.
+7.2% 7.60% Ratio of Financing Costs to Net Revenue Stream - Housing Revenue Account Demonstrates how much of the Housing Revenue budget is committed to support borrowing 31.3% 32.1% Debt/Long-term Borrowing 2021/22 Estimate 2021/22 Actual 2020/21 Actual Capital Financing Requirement (CFR) for the current year External debt levels are less than the CFR.
 This demonstrates that borrowing is for capital investment purposes only. £243.099m £207.856m £203.440m External Debt Levels for the current year £222.594m £196.780m £197.237m